-Remote work – you’ve heard about it, you’ve probably hired a freelancer before, but I bet you still believe the best way to hire people is in-house.
+Remote work – you’ve heard about it, you’ve probably hired a freelancer before by outstaffing companies, but I bet you still believe the best way to hire people is in-house.
 There’s a small chance that you’re right – if you don’t know how to source remote candidates, or how to manage remote developers, then your best choice might be to hire locally, or relocate your new hire.

-You’ll have to adapt your management style, as well as your workflows, to properly integrate remote workers into your team.
-It’ll be a challenge, but once you overcome an initial period of change, you will become a true 21st century entrepreneur.
+You’ll have to adapt your management style, as well as your workflows, to properly hire offshore programmers and integrate them into your team.
+It’ll be a challenge, but once you overcome an initial period of change, you will become a true 21st-century entrepreneur.
 You will learn what true Agile development is, and how to manage a distributed team efficiently – simply because you’ll have no other choice!

 And – probably most importantly – your overhead costs will drop, and become easier to manage.
 Don’t believe me?
-Let’s analyze the costs of hiring remote developers.
+Let’s analyze the costs of hiring top developers.

 Before we get to the cost of distributed developers, we need to set the scene with a bit of context.
 First: what does software development pay on average?

-Let’s focus on back-end, front-end and full-stack developers, since they are the most popular types of developer roles – with a gap of almost 20% before the next category – according to the StackOverflow Developer Survey:
+Let’s focus on the back-end, front-end, and full-stack developers since they are the most popular types of developer roles – with a gap of almost 20% before the next category – according to the StackOverflow Developer Survey:

-Theoretically, that’s good news for entrepreneurs because you could conclude from this data that if you pay more than your competitors, developers will gladly relocate to work in your office… which is exactly what Google, Facebook, and other software industry giants do, because they have the budget and the capabilities to source, hire, and relocate the best of the best.
+Theoretically, that’s good news for entrepreneurs because you could conclude from this data that if you pay more than your competitors, developers will gladly relocate to work in your office… which is exactly what Google, Facebook, and other software industry giants do, because they have the budget and the capabilities to source, hire remote full stack developer, and relocate the best of the best.